 The following sample job interview questions enable you to assess what motivates the candidate that you are interviewing.
-They will also help you assess your candidate's skill and ability in motivating employees in his or her former jobs as well as allowing you to assess his or her personal level of motivation.
+They will also help you assess your candidate's skill and ability in motivating employees in their former jobs as well as allowing you to assess their personal level of motivation.

 Discover whether the candidate is intrinsically motivated by the expected tasks and opportunities in your available job.
 Decide how much motivation and inspiration you will have to provide as the hiring manager or supervisor, the Human Resources staff or other organization representatives.
 If you believe that it is a lot, you may want to pass on the candidate.